Meet Our Team

 Joyce Tang, MD, MPH

 Dr. Tang joined the CCP Program in July 2015, after spending seven years as a primary care physician and health services researcher at Northwestern University.
 She was drawn to CCP because of the program’s team-based, patient-centered design, with continuity of the patient-provider relationship across care settings.
 She enjoys working collaboratively with patients and their families to meet patients’ health goals.
 Within the Comprehensive Care Program, Dr. Tang leads the group’s Patient and Family Advisory Council and also co-leads qualitative research efforts.
-In addition, she co-directs the Patient-Centered Longitudinal Experience for first-year medical students, a program which pairs students with patients with chronic diseases to co-navigate their patients’ clinical care experiences.
+In addition, she co-directs the Clinical Skills and Reasoning course for first and second year medical students.

 CCP Clinical Team